Frequently Asked Questions

 How Do I book a trip?

 Rely on the service and expertise of your hotel concierge to arrange it for you.
 Call me - KC - directly on the telephone.
 BEST WAY.
-727-238-1960 I am working on the ability to book online, but want to avoid double bookings.
-I am not that much of a computer geek and people always have questions anyway.
-So until my friend Scott can figure all that out and program it in such a way that two different people can not book the same day or time - the telephone is the only way.
+727-238-1960 I will never have ability to book online, to avoid double bookings.
+Nor is it worth the cost and m expense for the 400 trips or so a yaer.
+I am not that much of a computer geek and people always have questions anyway. telephone is the only way.
 PERSONAL SERVICE!

 Do you charge a deposit?
 How much?

 Yes, I have too.
 The deposit for your trip is 25% of the total trip cost.
 Therefore if as an example you have 4 adults and the total trip cost is $400.00 then a $100.00 non -refundable deposit is taken to hold your date.
 While I state the deposit is in fact non -refundable some exclusions do apply.
 Bad weather conditions, family emergency, and valid reasons that prevent us from doing the trip if it can not be rescheduled I may well refund the deposit.
 I am not out to scam anyone here.
 However if you simply change your mind, or saw a weather report that suggests a 30% chance of rain and now don't want to go.
 Then yes I will keep the deposit as your reservation prevented me from making another.
 You also have the option of transferring your deposit and reservation to another person.
-Example if "Fred" decides at the last minute he is not going with you, then you may have another person take his place.
 The balance is paid upon pick up enroute to your destination.
 Waiver of liability forms are also signed at this time.

 Waiver of Liability